-philadelphia man Charged With sex trafficking a minor
+philadelphia man convicted of sex trafficking

 McIntyre’s brother, Rashaad McIntyre, was charged in December 2012 with sex trafficking of minors and production of child pornography.
+He pleaded guilty and is awaiting sentencing.

 The case was investigated by the Federal Bureau of Investigation, with assistance from the Pennsylvania State Police Criminal Intelligence Center, and the Philadelphia First Judicial Court Warrant Unit.
 It is being prosecuted by Assistant United States Attorney Michelle Morgan.
-The defendant’s arrest is part of the FBI’s Operation Cross Country, a nationwide effort during July 2013 to apprehend sex traffickers and identify and rescue victims of human trafficking.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA